TalonApp/Website/_pages/privacy.md

 # Privacy Policy

 As a developer, I do not believe in collecting and selling personal user data.
 Privacy matters to me.
-That's why we don't collect too much data from Ruby.
+That's why we don't collect too much data from Talon.

 ## Analytics